Skip to main content

 Experience Manarola, the most romantic village of the Cinque Terre.

-While beauty is in the eye of the beholder, it’s safe to say that Manarola is among the most beautiful of the Cinque Terre, the coastal villages on the UNESCO–listed Cinque Terre National Park coastline.
 Here, narrow alleys called carrugi lead past cliff-hanging, pastel-colored homes down to the minuscule harbor—and eventually toward the famed walking trails to the other four villages.
-While walking is the featured activity in this part of Italy, the most spectacular views are seen from the water, where all five beauties come into focus.
+While walking is the top activity in this part of Italy, the most spectacular views are seen from the water, where all five beauties come into sharp focus.

 8. Venice, Veneto